google/swift-structural/README.md

 This repo includes example protocol implementations for automatic derived conformances based on the `Structural` protocol.
-It is meant to accompany the Swift evolution proposal, and should not be depended on as a library.
+It is meant to accompany the [Swift evolution proposal][proposal], and should not be depended on as a library.

 The codebase is structured in the following modules: